thebaldgeek/thebaldgeek.github.io/raspberrypi.md

 <img src="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/piutc.png" height="470">

 - - - -

+## Jume 2024.
+Ignore this section
+ZeroTeir is on my nasty list after doing a bait-and-switch.

 ## ZeroTeir ##
 I access all my remote Pis (and a few Windows PCs needed for Jaero etc) via ZeroTier.com can not speak more highly of it.
 Here is how to quickly install it on a fresh Pi: